phorton1/Arduino-theClock3/docs/wood.md

 Glue the frame together, in *one fell swoop*, with **wood glue** before clamping it together!!
-The order of assembly of the frame is important, is shown in the below **animaged GIF**, and it is necessary that **all pieces are in place, and square** before any **glue sets up** !!!
+The order of assembly of the frame is important, is shown in the below **animated GIF**, and it is necessary that **all pieces are in place, and square** before any **glue sets up** !!!

 ![wood-frame_assembly.gif](images/wood-frame_assembly.gif)

 Starting the with the **middle** frame piece, glue the **house top**, **house bottom**, and **frame top** to it.
-Then, while holding those pieces roughtly in place, turn it on it's side and glue **one of the frame sides to that**, then flip it over and glue the **other frame side to that**.
+Then, while holding those pieces roughly in place, turn it on it's side and glue **one of the frame sides to that**, then flip it over and glue the **other frame side to that**.
 Then glue the **frame back**, and, finally, **the frame front**.

-**Clamp** the frame together and let it dry thouroughly ...
+**Clamp** the frame together and let it dry thoroughly ...

-When it is thouroughly dry, lightly finish sand **the assembled frame**, and the separate **bridge piece** before applying 2-3 clear-coats to the interior of the frame and back of the bridge, and 3-4 coats to the exterior and front.
+When it is thoroughly dry, lightly finish sand **the assembled frame**, and the separate **bridge piece** before applying 2-3 clear-coats to the interior of the frame and back of the bridge, and 3-4 coats to the exterior and front.